zeronode-project/zeronode/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              /usr/bin/zeronoded
-Configuration file:  /etc/zernode/zernode.conf
+Configuration file:  /etc/zeronoded/zeronoded.conf
 Data directory:      /var/lib/zeronoded
 PID file:            /var/run/zeronoded/zeronoded.pid (OpenRC and Upstart)
                      /var/lib/zeronoded/zeronoded.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the zernode user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the zernode user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the zeronoded user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the zeronoded user and group.
 Access to zeronode-cli and other zeronoded rpc clients can then be controlled by group membership.

 4. Installing Service Configuration